caleb531/jcanvas-website/_pages/support.md

 Remember, the more you tell me, the more I can help. ;)

+## Documentation or website updates

+The entire jCanvas website (including all documentation) is [publicly available on GitHub](https://github.com/caleb531/jcanvas-website).
+If you find an issue or want to suggest additional documentation, please [create an issue](https://github.com/caleb531/jcanvas-website/issues) or [submit a pull request](https://github.com/caleb531/jcanvas-website/pulls).

 ## Contact Me

 If you have any questions regarding jCanvas or have a bug report to submit, please first check the Documentation or the FAQ above; your question may be already answered there!
 If you still can't find an answer, you can contact me in several ways